zengjixiang/jina/docs/concepts/orchestration/yaml-spec.md

 }
 ```

-You can bind Schema to any file suffix you commonly used for Jina Flow's YAML.
+You can bind Schema to any file suffix you commonly used for Jina-serve Flow's YAML.

 ## Example YAML